suncoast-devs/handbook/lessons/misc-quick-reference/cs-linq.md

 ### Things to pay attention to here.

-Pay particular attention to both what the method _returns_ (a new list of equal length, of equal or smaller, a single item, etc) and the logic the expression needs to implement.
-Understanding how the method works, the kind of data it returns, and what is expected of the expression is the key to being able to effectively use `LINQ`
+Pay particular attention to both what the method _returns_ (a new list of equal or smaller length, a single item, etc) and the logic the expression needs to implement.
+Understanding how the method works, the kind of data it returns, and what is expected of the expression is the key to being able to effectively use `LINQ`.

 ### Select